 Game Boy Emulation in Android

 With the developers becoming more and more versed in the concept of emulating one system into another, seeing emulating software coming to our smartphones is rather unsurprising.
-In fact, there is not only one, nor two, but multiple of them already, each of which fighting for the number one spot among retro gamers.
+In fact, there is not only one, nor two, but multiple of them already, each of which is fighting for the number one spot among retro gamers.

-In this article, we delve into the world of retro gaming emulation—particularly around the Game Boy series—and see which among the already many applications that litter Google Play Store is worth checking out.
+In this article, we delve into the world of retro gaming emulation—particularly around the Game Boy series—and see which among the many applications that litter Google Play Store is worth checking out.